 What causes hairballs?

-It’s no surprise that cats get hairballs like it’s their job.
+It’s no surprise that cats get hairballs like it’s part of their job.

-It’s normal for your kitty to cough up a hairball fairly often.
-But too many can lead to problems including:
+It’s normal for your kitty to cough up hairballs as often as every week or two and they may be more common in warmer weather when cats shed their winter coats.
+But too many hairballs can lead to problems including:

 - Loss of appetite